Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 In the case of wheat flour mixed with water we get a very turbid mixture and fine particles slowly settle down at the bottom after some time.
 This mixture is called as suspension.
 The particle size greater than 10-5 cm.

-Question 46 of 5546.
-Question47.
-Which is a heterogeneous system consisting of the dispersed phase and the dispersion medium?
-Correct
+47. Which is a heterogeneous system consisting of the dispersed phase and the dispersion medium?

 A colloidal solution is a heterogeneous system consisting of the dispersed phase and the dispersion medium.
 Dispersed phase or the dispersion medium can be a solid, or liquid or gas.